tahmeedm/Subway-Information-Display/README.md

 ## How to Use
 1. Java JDK 17 needs to be installed to run the program.
 2. Simply input a city code from openweathermap.org/city.
 (Ex.
-5913490 for Calgary, Alberta), & input a keyword for news.
+5913490 for Calgary, Alberta), & input a keyword(any word you like) for news.
 3. Click login!